ninewise/dissertation/on-the-side/make-database.md

 This table speeds up the lineage queries on the webserver and the lowest common ancestor calculations.

-In **parse UniprotKB**, the XML formatted UniprotKB is downloaded and parsed.
+In **parse UniProtKB**, the XML formatted UniProtKB is downloaded and parsed.
 The *uniprot entries* are saved in a table with the taxon ID of the organism the protein was gained from and the protein sequence.
-It outputs the EC, GO, Refseq [TODO ref], EMBL [TODO ref], Interpro and proteome [TODO ref] annotations to their respective crossreferences tables and it save all encountered tryptic peptides in the *peptides* table and proteomes for further processing.
+It outputs the EC, GO, RefSeq [TODO ref], EMBL [TODO ref], InterPro and proteome [TODO ref] annotations to their respective cross references tables and it save all encountered tryptic peptides in the *peptides* table and proteomes for further processing.
 A *proteomes* table is created with additional downloaded data, but it is not used in the